atsign-foundation/.github/docs/atGitHub.md

 * Branch protection.
 * Continuous Integration (CI) tests wherever they make sense.
+* Minimised permissions for GitHub Tokens in Actions.
 * Dependencies pinned to SHAs in GitHub Actions, Dockerfiles and Python requirements.txt

-* Minimised permissions for GitHub Tokens in Actions.
+The [StepSecurity App](https://app.stepsecurity.io/)) can be used to find minimal token permissions and SHAs for Actions.

 ### Project automation